-Little growth potential remains in cigarettes on a per capita basis, as the category is highly mature.
-With the progressive return to normality in terms of freedom of movement, the cigarette industry will likely reconnect with the trends observed during the review period, which means a decline in traditional cigarettes consumption and a shift towards cheaper variants such as fine cut tobacco, or completely new alternatives.
+Little volume growth potential remains for cigarettes on a per capita basis in a highly mature market, with a growing proportion of smokers expected to switch to alternative nicotine products.
+In addition, the progressive return to normality in terms of mobility is set to lead cigarettes to follow the trend observed during the review period, which means a move away from cigarettes towards cheaper alternatives such as fine cut tobacco.

-Tobacco control associations in Switzerland are asking for further laws to limit the sales of cigarettes, for example by increasing the price of a packet of cigarettes – which is currently lower when compared to neighbouring countries.
-Associations argue that since young people are more price-sensitive than the rest of the population, increasing the price of cigarettes will limit the number of new smokers.
+Tobacco control associations in Switzerland are asking for further laws to limit sales of cigarettes, for example by increasing the price of a packet of cigarettes.
+These associations argue that since young people are more price-sensitive than the rest of the population, increasing the price of cigarettes will limit the number of new smokers.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).